A Universal Growth Rate for Learning with Smooth Surrogate Losses: Introduction

 However, while Bayes-consistency and excess error bounds are valuable, they are not sufficiently informative, as they are established for the family of all measurable functions and disregard the crucial role played by restricted hypothesis sets in learning.
 As pointed out by \citet{long2013consistency}, in some cases, minimizing Bayes-consistent losses can result in constant expected error, while minimizing inconsistent losses can yield an expected loss approaching zero.
 To address this limitation, the authors introduced the concept of \emph{realizable $\sH$-consistency}, further explored by \citet{KuznetsovMohriSyed2014} and \citet{zhang2020bayes}.
 Nonetheless, these guarantees are only asymptotic and rely on a strong realizability assumption that typically does not hold in practice.

 Recent research by \citet{awasthi2022h,AwasthiMaoMohriZhong2022multi} and \citet{mao2023cross,MaoMohriZhong2023ranking, MaoMohriZhong2023structured,MaoMohriZhong2023characterization} has instead introduced and analyzed \emph{$\sH$-consistency bounds}.
 These bounds are more informative than Bayes-consistency since they are hypothesis set-specific and non-asymptotic.
 Their work covers broad families of surrogate losses in binary classication, multi-class classification, structured prediction, and abstention \citep{MaoMohriMohriZhong2023twostage}.
 Crucially, they provide upper bounds on the \emph{estimation error} of the target loss, for example, the zero-one loss in classification, that hold for any predictor $h$ within a hypothesis set $\sH$.
 These bounds relate this estimation error to the surrogate loss estimation error.
-Their general form is: $\sE_{\ell_{0-1}}\!(h) - \sE^*_{\ell_{0-1}}\!(\sH) \leq f\paren*{\sE_{\ell}(h) - \sE^*_{\ell}(\sH)}$, where $\sE^*_{\ell_{0-1}}\!(\sH)$ and $\sE^*_{\ell}(\sH)$ represent the best-in-class expected losses for the zero-one and surrogate loss respectively, and $f$ is a non-decreasing function continuous at zero\ignore{with $\Gamma(0) = 0$}. $\sH$-consistency bounds subsume excess error bounds as a special case when the hypothesis set is expanded to include all measurable functions.
-But can we characterize the growth rate of $\sH$-consistency bounds, that is how quickly the functions $f$ increase near zero?